Gwen-Bradbury/MS3/README.md

 - _Edit/Delete Walk_ - Take user back to 'My Walks' page instead of 'Home' page.

-- _Google Map Width_ - Make the google map wider on larger screen sizes.

 - _Username Title_ - Add title class to the username to give it a capital first letter.

 - _Modal_ - Put the 'Add Park' form inside a modal.

 - _Wildcard_ - Add wildcard to search bar.

-- _Pagination_ - Use flask pagination for the parks and walks to aviod endless scrolling.
+- _Pagination_ - Use flask pagination for the parks and walks to avoid endless scrolling.

 - _Active Class_ - Use flask to highlight current page on nav link.